NixOS/nixos-homepage/src/content/blog/newsletters/2017_07-you-have-one-hell-of-a-linux-system-here.md

 description: |
   You have one hell of a Linux system here - someone on #nixos IRC channel
-title: "#07 - You have one hell of a Linux system here"
+title: '#07 - You have one hell of a Linux system here'
 ---

 A few months ago a proposal to define improvements process